henriquetruta/kubernetes-tutorials/openstack_cloud_provider/README.md

 # Setting OpenStack as a Kubernetes Cloud Provider

 Here, we'll show how to set up OpenStack as Kubernetes cloud provider.
-The main I've used this was to make it possible to create LoadBalancer services without being attached to a public cloud provider such as Google or Amazon.
+The main reason I've used this was to make it possible to create LoadBalancer services without being attached to a public cloud provider such as Google or Amazon.
 With OpenStack as cloud providers, Kubernetes is able to request an LB from OpenStack LBaaS API.

 This tutorial assumes you have: